-But we did see some interesting new products from the companies that did choose to exhibit this year.
+The Solar Power World team saw some interesting new products from the companies that chose to exhibit at this year’s Intersolar North America.

 AP Alternatives showed off its new Geoballast Foundation, a cheaper solution for developers that don’t want to use concrete ballast.
 The cages can be anchored with quarry rock or even recycled construction waste.